nadiamel/student-demographics-dashboard/README.md

 - **Geographical Distribution**
 - **Age Group**

-🔎 **Purpose:** To provide policymakers, educators, and researchers with a clear view of demographic patterns and disparities across Malaysia.
+🔎 **Purpose:** To provide policymakers, educators, and researchers with a clear view of demographic patterns across Malaysia.

 ---